-The direct-to-host download requires that the root certificate authority (CA) for the IBM SW Order Download Server (https://deliverycb-bld.dhe.ibm.com/) is installed in the z/VM SSL certificate database.
-You can use the CMS Pipelines ftp stage to check this.
+The direct-to-host download requires that the root certificate authority (CA) for the IBM SW Order Download Server (https://deliverycb-bld.dhe.ibm.com/) is installed in the z/VM TLS certificate database for your TCP/IP stack.
+This certificate is installed automatically into new certificate databases after the PTF for APAR PH56199 is applied to z/VM 7.3.

+You can use the CMS Pipelines ftp stage to check for the certificate.
 For example: